ucbds-infra/otter-grader/docs/otter_assign/rmd_format.rst

     ```

 This block is removed from both output files.
 Any unspecified keys will keep their default values.
-For more information about many of these arguments, see :ref:`Usage and Output
+For more information about many of these arguments, see :ref:`otter_assign_usage`.
-<otter_assign_usage>`.
 The YAML block below lists all configurations **supported with Rmd files**
 and their defaults.
 Any keys that appear in the Python or R Juptyer notebook sections but not below
 will be ignored when using Otter Assign with Rmd files.